greenelab/deep-review/sections/04_study.md

 across species.
-At the same time, studies of gene regulation have often focused on the protein (binding) rather than the promoter level [@doi:10.1093/bib/4.1.22], perhaps due to the ill-defined nature of cis-regulatory elements (CREs).
+At the same time, studies of gene regulation have often focused on the protein (binding) rather than the promoter level [@doi:10.1093/bib/4.1.22], perhaps due to the ill-defined nature of _cis_-regulatory elements (CREs).
 A promoter itself can be seen as an assemblage of "active" binding sites for transcription factors interspersed by less-characterized and perhaps functionally silent spacer regions.
 However, the sequence signals that control the start and stop of transcription and